alexpetros/triptych/README.md

 To run the tests, first install the dev dependencies with `npm install`.
 Then, run the tests by opening `./test/index.html` in your browser.

+You can also play around with manual tests by running `npm run manual-test`

 ### To-do

 * Add full-page tests that verify existing GET/POST forms are not affected